-A/D CONVERTER
+A/D Converter

-The X96010 contains a general purpose, on-chip, 8-bit Analog to Digital (A/D) converter whose output is available at the Status Register as bits AD[7:0].
-By default these output bits are used to select a row in the lookup tables associated with the X96010's Current Generators.
+The X96012 contains a general purpose, on-chip, 8-bit Analog to Digital (A/D) converter whose output is available at the Status Register as bits AD[7:0].
+By default these output bits are used to select a row in the look-up tables associated with the X96012's Current Generators.
 When bit ADCfiltOff is "0" (default), bits AD[7:0] are updated each time the ADC performs four consecutive conversions with the same exact result at the 6 MSBs.
 When bit ADCfiltOff is "1", these bits are updated after every ADC conversion.

 A block diagram of the A/D converter is shown in Figure 6.
-The voltage reference input (see "VOLTAGE REFERENCE" for details), sets the maximum amplitude of the ramp generator output.
-The A/D converter input signal (see "A/D Converter Input Select" below for details) is compared to the ramp generator output.
+The voltage reference input (see "Voltage Reference" on page 13), sets the maximum amplitude of the ramp generator output.
+The A/D converter input signal (see "A/D Converter Input Select" on page 13 for details) is compared to the ramp generator output.
 The control and encode logic produces a binary encoded output, with a minimum value of 00h (0{10}), and a full scale output value of FFh (25510).

-The A/D converter input voltage range (VIN{ADC}) is from 0 V to V(VRef).
+The A/D converter input voltage range (VIN{ADC}) is from 0V to V(VREF).